Noovolari/leapp/README.md

 - **edit-federated-account:** here we have the page to edit a federated account.
 - **edit-truster-account:** here we have the page to edit the truster account.
 - **list-accounts:** here we have the page to manage all the federated accounts.
-- **session:** the page we you have access to the quick list and can start and stop a specific session, thus creating or removing credentials.
+- **session:** the page we have access to the quick list and can start and stop a specific session, thus creating or removing credentials.
-- **session-wallet:** is simply a component that give access to the actual session component as well as simply setting the email of the logged user.
+- **session-wallet:** is simply a component that gives access to the actual session component as well as simply setting the email of the logged user.

 — **shared**

 Shared is the area where all the shared component/helpers are located and ready to be used in other components.
-Remember to add them to the shared module in order to make them visibile in the application.
+Remember to add them to the shared module in order to make them visible in the application.

 — **wizard**

-Wizard contains all the components used for the first setup and the entry point of the application.
+**Wizard** contains all the components used for the first setup and the entry point of the application.
 The list of component here:

 - **dependencies-page:** the page is used as an entry point to the actual app: it checks if you already have a compatible configuration file or not, in case it launches the first time wizard setup.
-- **set-federation-url:** this page is used to set the google federation url.
+- **set-federation-url:** this page is used to set the google federation URL.
 - **setup-first-account:** setup the first federated account: this is the bare minimum to use the program.
-- **setup-spinner-for-login:** this is used to define a component that listen for google frame and spins a loader until logged in.
+- **setup-spinner-for-login:** this is used to define a component that listens for google frame and spins a loader until logged in.
 - **setup-welcome:** just a text page to welcome the user.
 - **welcome-first-account**: a page to describe the first account setup.